ory/docs/docs/hydra/sdk/api.md

 }
 ```

+_PreviousConsentSession PreviousConsentSession PreviousConsentSession
+PreviousConsentSession PreviousConsentSession PreviousConsentSession
+PreviousConsentSession PreviousConsentSession PreviousConsentSession
-_The response used to return used consent requests same as HandledLoginRequest,
+PreviousConsentSession PreviousConsentSession The response used to return used
-just with consent_request exposed as json_
+consent requests same as HandledLoginRequest, just with consent_request exposed
+as json_

 #### Properties